-For global methane emissions, the range is similar for SSPs and RCPs over the entire century (Figure 6.18), with highest projections in SSP3-7.0 (slightly below RCP8.5) estimating doubling of the current emissions and a reduction of about 75% by 2100 in scenarios consistent with 1.5-2°C targets; similar as in RCP2.6.
+For global methane emissions, the range is similar for SSPs and RCPs over the entire century (Figure 6.18), with highest projections in SSP3-7.0 (slightly below RCP8.5) estimating doubling of the current emissions and a reduction of about 75% by 2100 in scenarios consistent with 1.5°C–2°C targets; similar to RCP2.6.
 At the regional level, the evolution of CH4 emissions in climate mitigation scenarios is comparable to RCPs but there are significant differences for some regions with respect to high-emission scenarios.
-Especially, projection for East Asia differ significantly, the highest SSP3-7.0 is about half of the highest RCP by 2100 (Figure 6.19) which is due to much lower projections of coal use in China driven largely by the last decade efforts to combat poor air quality.
-At the same time, the SSP scenarios without climate mitigation project faster growth in CH4 emissions in Africa, Middle East, and Latin America (Figure 6.19) driven by developments in agriculture, oil and gas sectors, and, especially in Africa, waste management.
+In particular, projections for East Asia differ significantly, the highest SSP3-7.0 is about half of the highest RCP by 2100 (Figure 6.19), which is due to much lower projections of coal use in China driven largely by efforts during the last decade to combat poor air quality.
+At the same time, the SSP scenarios without climate mitigation project faster growth in CH4 emissions in Africa, the Middle East and Latin America (Figure 6.19) driven by developments in agriculture, the oil and gas sectors, and, especially in Africa, waste management.
 There are significant differences in the assessment and feasibility of rapid CH4 mitigation.
-Höglund-Isaksson et al. (2020) review most recent studies and assess feasibility of rapid widespread mitigation, concluding that significant (over 50%) reductions are attainable but feasibility of such reductions could be constrained in the short term due to locked capital.
-This might have implications for near term evolution assumed in, for example, SSP1-1.9 or SSP3-lowSLCF-lowCH4, where emissions drop very quickly due to fast decarbonization and reductions in agriculture.
+Höglund-Isaksson et al. (2020) review most recent studies and assess feasibility of rapid widespread mitigation, concluding that significant (over 50%) reductions are attainable but the feasibility of such reductions could be constrained in the short term due to locked capital.
+This might have implications for near-term evolution assumed in, for example, SSP1-1.9 or SSP3-lowSLCF-lowCH4, where emissions drop very quickly due to fast decarbonization and reductions in agriculture.
 Such high reduction potential in agriculture has been also assumed in other studies (Lucas et al., 2007; Harmsen et al., 2019) but is questioned by Höglund-Isaksson et al. (2020) who indicate that widespread implementation (within decades) of policies bringing about institutional and behavioural changes would be important for transition towards very low CH4 emissions from livestock production.